Anxiety Medications for Dogs

 See below for more information on dosages, interactions, side effects and contraindications.

 The effects of BZs do not last very long, usually only a few hours.
-When used continuously, they are addictive (create physical dependency).
+When used continuously, they create a physical dependence.

 Benzodiazepines commonly used with dogs include alprazolam (Xanax), clonazepam (Klonopin), and diazepam (Valium).
 These drugs are used to treat anxiety, noise phobias (including thunder phobia), panic attacks, and separation anxiety.
 They should be used with caution in fear-aggressive dogs, as they may lower fear-based inhibition and increase the likelihood of the dog biting.